 The first thing to decide is whether you’re after a hand wrap or if you’re wrapping enough loads to warrant a machine wrap.
 As a general rule, if you’re wrapping more than 15 loads a day, it’s more efficient to use machine wrap.
 Please note our machine wrap is not compatible with orbital machines.
 Hand wrap is manually applied and is ideal for fewer loads and smaller, lighter packages.
 Hand wraps can also be used without an applicator if you don’t have one, whereas machine wraps can only be used if you have the appropriate machine.

 Once you’ve decided on machine or hand wrap, the next thing you’ll need to know is which gauge is right for your needs.
 The gauge represents the thickness of the stretch wrap.
 A higher gauge means thicker film which means more strength and durability.
 Lighter gauges are not as expensive and more efficient for wrapping smaller, lighter loads, while heavier gauges are designed for larger, heavier needs.
-Below is a quick guide for the hand and machine gauges we carry:
+Below is a quick guide for the most common hand and machine gauges on the market: